ccdc-opensource/on-site-webcsd/README.md

 # On-Site Lattice and WebCSD

+## FIXME general notes

+This is a draft - I am trying to make this file more user friendly and update it for the new Qt installer but I will need input from On-Site WebCSD experts.
+All notes to be deleted before publication will be clearly marked with FIXME.

+The Cloud Installation folder has two readme files in its subfolders, both with broken links to the wiki.

 ## Introduction

 On-Site Lattice and WebCSD is currently only available to CCDC industrial customers and other invited groups.